marcojdelarosa/Fitness-Website/deliverable2.md

 - Priority: High
 - Effort Required: 21

-As a intermediate gym-goer, I want to be able to request workout recommendations so that I can try out new exercises.
-- Priority: High
-- Estimated effort: 12 Hours

-As someone new to working out, I want to be able to track my sets and repition in order to stay consistent in my fitness journey.
-- Priority: High
-- Estimated effort: 8 Hours

 ## 8. Issue Tracker

 *The user stories should be registered in your GitHub issue tracker.
 Include here the link for your issue tracker and a screenshot of what you did.*